TAKRAF Technology for Rio Tinto at their Paraburdoo Iron Ore Operations

 On 29 June, Dr. Frank Hubrich, TAKRAF CEO, along with the West Australian Premier, Mark McGowan, and Rio Tinto Iron Ore CEO, Chris Salisbury, visited the Paraburdoo Mine to mark the start of the project.
 Dr. Hubrich had this to say of the event: “We are extremely proud of having been selected to provide some of our advanced machines to this important project for Rio Tinto, the state of Western Australia and the country as a whole.
 This only serves to reinforce TAKRAF as a leading global provider of mining and bulk material handling equipment and we look forward to working together with Rio Tinto in other important projects in the future.”

-This project forms part of Rio Tinto’s broader sustaining capital program estimated at $1 billion a year over the next three years.
-The company is also investing in replacing depleting assets with an estimated $2.2 billion expected to be spent on replacement mines over the next three years.
+This project forms part of Rio Tinto’s broader sustaining capital program estimated at 1 billion AUD a year over the next three years.
+The company is also investing in replacing depleting assets with an estimated 2.2 billion AUD expected to be spent on replacement mines over the next three years.